NC Hemp Law 2026: What Changes November 12 (And What Doesn't)

 - All synthetic cannabinoids

-Only Delta-9 THC products under 0.3% would remain legal — and only through licensed retailers.
+Only Delta-9 THC products under 0.3% would have remained legal, and only through licensed retailers.

 THC Serving Limits